9 Fashion Staples To Nail The "European Summer" Aesthetic

 European Summer Essential: Matching Sets

-Matching sets are perfect to pack for a vacation thanks to the way they can be mixed and matched for a variety of outfits.
-From shirts or vests paired with matching shorts, skirts, or pants, there is a combo that works for every scenario from casual sightseeing and the beach to elevated al fresco dinners.
+Co-ords are perfect to pack for a vacation thanks to the way they can be mixed and matched for a variety of outfits.
+From shirts or vests paired with matching shorts, skirts, or trousers, there is a combo that works for every scenario from casual sightseeing and the beach to elevated al fresco dinners.
 For hotter climates, opt for a breathable cotton, linen, or crochet set.

 European Summer Essential: Leather Sandals